 Talk to your Colorado attorney well before you arraignment date to find out if you have to appear in person.
 They will advise you of whether you have to be there or not.
 In many cases, your attorney can appear on your behalf, inform the court that you are pleading not guilty, and get the date for your next court appearance.

 The arraignment may not be the best time to think about pleading guilty.
 It is very early on in the criminal court process and you may not know what kind of case the Colorado district attorney has against you.
 After pleading not guilty, your attorney will be able to get access to all the evidence the prosecutor has and will rely on in his or her case against you.
 However, if you plead guilty, that may be the end of your criminal case and you will be sentenced by the judge.
 If you have any questions about how you should plead during the arraignment, talk to your attorney.

-After the arraignment, your case will proceed to the pretrial phase.
+After the arraignment, your case will proceed to the pretrial hearing.
 At this point, your attorney will be able to get access to the evidence and information that the prosecutor will rely on in prosecuting the case against you.
 This may include a police report, chemical test evidence, witness statements, surveillance footage, and other evidence or documentation.
-Once your attorney has a chance to evaluate the case, they will have a better idea of how strong the Colorado DA's case is against you.
+Once your attorney has a chance to evaluate the case, they will have a better idea of how strong the Colorado prosecutor's case is against you.